 \subsection{Hyperband for Multi-Fidelity Scheduling}

-To boost query-efficiency identified as one of the limitation of the existing works (\texttt{EASE} and \texttt{MIPROv2}), we want to terminate the evaluation of poor performing prompts early saving time (and cost) during the evaluation process.
-Similarly to \citet{shi2024best} we model the number of validation instances prompts are evaluated on as a fidelity parameter.
-Full-fidelity methods evaluate prompts on all validation instances, while multi-fidelity methods adaptively schedule evaluations on varying numbers of instances. \texttt{TRIPLE} implements Successive Halving (SH; \citealt{karnin2013almost}) to schedule the number of validation instances.
-In contrast, we use the Hyperband (HB; \citealt{li2018hyperband}) algorithm because it will not evaluate all prompts and hedges against a poorly configured SH as we explain below.
+To improve query-efficiency identified as one of the key limitations of existing works, we want to terminate the evaluation of poor-performing prompts early, saving cost during the evaluation process.
+Similarly to \texttt{TRIPLE} \citep{shi2024best}, we model the number of validation instances prompts are evaluated on as a fidelity parameter.
+Full-fidelity methods evaluate prompts on all validation instances, while multi-fidelity methods adaptively schedule evaluations on varying numbers of instances. \texttt{TRIPLE} implements Successive Halving (SH; \citealt{karnin2013almost}) as a multi-fidelity scheduler.
+In contrast, we use Hyperband (HB; \citealt{li2018hyperband}) as it will generally evaluate fewer prompts and hedges against a poorly configured SH as explained below.

-Given a total budget of $B$ LLM calls to evaluate prompts, SH allocates a budget of $b = B / (|\mathcal{P}| \log_2{(|\mathcal{P}|)}$ to each prompt (see further details in Appendix~\ref{app:mf}).
-After having evaluated the prompts on $b$ validation instances, the lower half of bad performing prompts is discarded and the process repeats, doubling the number of calls for the remaining prompts in the next stage, until a single prompt remains.
+Given a total budget of $B$ LLM calls to evaluate prompts on validation instances, SH allocates a budget of $b = B / (|\mathcal{P}| \log_2{(|\mathcal{P}|)})$ to each prompt (see details in Appendix~\ref{app:mf}).
+After having evaluated the prompts on $b$ validation instances, the lower half of bad performing prompts is discarded, and the process repeats, doubling the number of calls for the remaining prompts in the next stage, until a single prompt remains.

-This strategy is affected by the ''budget vs. number of configurations'' dilemma \citep{li2018hyperband}, since, at the beginning of the algorithm it is not clear if it should evaluate many (by default all) prompts on few instances (good exploration but noisy performance estimates) or few prompts on many instances (less exploration but accurate performance estimates).
-However, when many prompts need to be evaluated within a limited total budget, SH's initial budget will be low which risks discarding a prompt based on noisy performance estimation.
-In contrast, we propose to use HB since it hedges against a poor choice of the number of starting prompts and budget by repeatedly running SH in different brackets using different numbers of starting prompts and starting budgets.
-This allows HB to be robust under various scenarios without knowing the optimal resource allocation beforehand making it ideal for prompt selection.
+This strategy is affected by the ``budget vs. number of configurations'' dilemma \citep{li2018hyperband}, since, at the beginning of the algorithm, it is not clear if we should evaluate many (by default all) prompts on few instances (good exploration but noisy performance estimates) or few prompts on many instances (less exploration but accurate performance estimates).
+When many prompts need to be evaluated with a limited total budget, SH's initial budget is low, which risks discarding a prompt based on noisy performance estimation.
+HB in contrast hedges against a poor choice of the number of starting prompts and their budget by repeatedly running SH in different brackets with different numbers of starting prompts and starting budgets.
+This results in HB being robust under various scenarios without knowing the optimal resource allocation, making it ideal for prompt selection.